tfulanchan/kau-docs/docs/486/ch8.md

 - The business actor and network aspects,
 - The marketing aspects of a business."

-Inorder toprovide anappropriate foundation fortools that would allow the effective and consistent understanding, sharing and communicating, changing, measuring and simulating ofthee-Business models,..cont.
+In order to provide anappropriate foundation for tools that would allow the effective and consistent understanding, sharing and communicating, changing, measuring and simulating of thee-Business models,..cont.

 Is defined as a framework that provides a shared and common understanding of a domain that can be communicated between people and heterogeneous and widespread application systems.